-Fig. 3 are the models of the most commonly used PV cell: Current source parallel with one diodes.
-A single-diode model [9-11] has four components: photo-current source, diode parallel to source, series of resistor $\mathbf{R}s$ , and shunt resistor $\mathbf{R}{sh}$ .
-There are another model using two-diode model: [12-13] it's used for accurate calculation.
+There are several models that can be used to model PV cell.
+The most common one uses current source parallel with one diode.
+A single-diode model [7-9] has four components: photo-current source, diode parallel to source, series of resistor R_s , and shunt resistor R{sh} .
+There are another model using two-diode model: [10-11] can be used for accurate calculation.